matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Data access**

 - You must control who has access to your data.
-- API requests for data are done via a REST service call:
+- API requests for data done via a REST service call:
     - Authentication information must be included with requests.

 **Security assessments**